facundofarias/golondrina/README.md

 This project was done with two purposes in mind: Learn about Nop eCommerce Platform (http://www.nopcommerce.com/) but also to sep up a new digital store, using the .NET Stack.
+Trying to get it deployed on AppHarbor.